deviousluck/deviousluck/README.md

 - 👋 Hi, I’m @deviousluck
-- 👀 I’m interested in web developing and ethical hacking
+- 👀 I’m interested in web dev and ethical hacking
-- 🌱 I’m currently learning python4
+- 🌱 I’m currently learning python3
-- 📫 How to reach me amunoejakait@gmail.com
+- 📫 How to reach me : amunoejakait@gmail.com

 <!---
 deviousluck/deviousluck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.